fox32-arch/demos/tutorials/02-memory.md

 # **Section 2**: Memory

-**fox32**'s memory is laid out as a flat space spanning from addresses 0x00000000 to 0x03FFFFFF (R/W) and 0xF0000000 to 0xF007FFFF (R/O).
-There is no paging or segmentation.
+**fox32**'s physical memory is laid out as a flat space spanning from addresses 0x00000000 to 0x03FFFFFF (R/W) and 0xF0000000 to 0xF007FFFF (R/O).
+Paging can be optionally be enabled.
 A few things are placed at fixed locations in memory, as shown in the diagram below.
 The unused portions of memory are free to be used for your own purposes. **fox32os** provides a memory allocator that allows you to dynamically allocate and free memory while your program is running.

 ```
 --------- - 0x00000000